johnny353535/yoi/docs/_pages/components/imgmagnifier.md

 ### Attributes

-The attribute `yoi-rangeinput` accepts parameters to control the behaviour.
+The attribute `yoi-rangeinput` accepts parameters to control the behavior.
 The following options are available:

 | key       | description                                                                                                           |
 | --------- | --------------------------------------------------------------------------------------------------------------------- |